Authorities abandon 'zero-tolerance' for immigrant families - Sentinel Colorado

 Reporters were not allowed to enter any tents holding children.
 Two girls who stopped briefly in front of reporters said that they were doing well.

 Justice Department officials have asked a federal judge to amend a class-action settlement that governs how children are treated in immigration custody.
 Right now, children can only be detained with their families for 20 days.
-Trump officials are seeking to detain them together indefinitely as their cases progress.
-Advocates say family detention does not solve the problem.
+Trump administration officials are seeking to detain them together indefinitely as their cases progress.

-Associated Press writers Lolita C. Baldor and Robert Burns in Washington, D.C., and Ken Ritter in Las Vegas contributed to this report.
+Associated Press writers Lolita C. Baldor and Robert Burns in Washington, D.C.; Ken Ritter in Las Vegas; Scott Sonner in Reno, Nevada; Susan Montoya Bryan in Albuquerque, New Mexico; and John L. Mone in El Paso, Texas, also contributed to this report.